5stackgg/docs/common-issues/network-issues.md

-# Failed to Obtain Tailscale Auth Key
+# Network / Tailscale Connectivity

 If you are unable to obtain a Tailscale auth key when adding a new node to the panel, please check the following: